-31. Can a spinnaker launching bag system include a cam cleat that is installed on the aft face of the cabin or inside the cabin?
+35. Can a spinnaker launching bag system include a cam cleat that is installed on the aft face of the cabin or inside the cabin?

-Yes, that can be included within a "spinnaker bag of optional design" under CR II.C.7.2(i).
+Yes, that is included within the allowance for a "spinnaker bag of optional design" under CR C.7.2(b)(7).

-32. Can I rotate the pole line cleat so the pole line can be cleated from a different direction?
+36. Can I rotate the pole line cleat so the pole line can be cleated from a different direction?

-No. The pole line cleat is one of the items which is "builder located".
+No. The pole line cleat is "builder located".